kstenerud/go-concise-encoding/README.md

 This is the official reference implementation of [concise encoding](https://github.com/kstenerud/concise-encoding).

-Concise Encoding is convenient like JSON, in a twin text/binary format with full datatype support.
+Concise Encoding is the friendly data format for human and machine.
+Ad-hoc, secure, with 1:1 compatible twin binary and text formats and rich type support.

- * **No schema necessary.** The simplicity of ad-hoc data, like in JSON & XML.
- * **Rich type support.** No more special code for dates, bytes, large values, etc.
- * **Edit text, transmit binary.** Twin binary and text formats are 1:1 compatible.
+ * **Edit text, transmit binary.** Humans love text.
+Machines love binary.
+With Concise Encoding, conversion is 1:1 and seamless.
- * **Plug and play.** No extra compilation phase or descriptor files.
- * **Metadata.** Out-of-band data?
-Not a problem!
- * **Recursive/cyclic data.** Recursive structures?
-Also not a problem!
- * **Fully specified.** No more ambiguities in implementations.
+ * **Secure By Design.** Precise decoding behavior means no poisoned data, no privilege escalations, and no DOSing!
+ * **Rich type support.** Boolean, integer, float, string, bytes, time, URI, UUID, list, map, markup, and more!